American sprinter Stevens banned 18 months for missed tests - WHIZ News

 Stevens cited issues with her telephone for sample collections officials being unable to contact her for two of the missed visits, according to the published ruling from her disciplinary hearing.

-On one occasion her phone ran out of battery power overnight, and another time she changed number to avoid harassment from an unknown individual, the ruling stated.
+On one occasion her phone ran out of battery power overnight, and another time she changed number six weeks earlier because of being harassed, the ruling stated.

+“Despite our sympathy for the athlete, we have not been satisfied on a balance of probability that her behavior was not negligent,” the disciplinary panel said, noting the two previous whereabouts failures for Stevens.

+“She should have been on red alert and conscious that she could not miss the next one,” the ruling said.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports